top of page

 HLO_9750_1.jpg

-Most Ven.
-Datuk K. Sri Dhammaratana Nayaka Maha Thera
+Most Venerable Datuk K. Sri Dhammaratana Nayaka Maha Thero

 Buddhist Chief High Priest of Malaysia